mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Tried to use Scrapy using the tutorial
 - Started scraping Nova Scotia and faced a popup roadblock
 - Researched Selenium

+Emily:
+- Created a function that generates a PDF (in the format the company wants)
+- Challenges:
+  - Generating the length of lines for a user to be able to write their name, date, etc., and choosing the right coordinates for each component/object in the PDF, took a while to make it look like what the company wants.
+  - Changing the font sizes in the PDF and saving the previous font size for use later took quite a bit of time to figure out.
+I had to read the PDF-generating documentation to understand how it worked.

 # February 23rd, 2024
 Michelle: